charlax/antipatterns/code-antipatterns.md

   issues with X, please retry in a moment").
 That requires knowing that there was an error, which you can't tell if you're silencing the exception.
 * You need to know when graceful degradation happens.
-You also need to be alerted.
+You also need to be alerted if it happens too often.
 This requires adding monitoring (using something like statsd) and logging (Python's `logger.exception` automatically adds the exception stacktrace to the log message for instance).
+Silencing an exception won't make the error go away: all things being equal, it's better for something to break hard, than for an error to be silenced.

+In other words, ask yourself: would it be a problem if every single action was failing?
+If you're silencing the error, how would you know it's happening for every single action?

 Here's a number a better ways to do this: